Structural Identifiability of Series-Parallel LCR Systems

 Note now that we can place an upper bound on the number of nonzero coefficients in an LC system, similar to the bound in the RC and RL systems.

-\begin{thm} The number of nonmonic, nontrivial coefficients of an LC constitutive equation is bounded above by the number of base elements. \end{thm}
+\begin{thm} The number of non-monic, nontrivial coefficients of an LC constitutive equation is bounded above by the number of base elements. \end{thm}

-\begin{proof} First, note that by Proposition \ref{prop:max_deg_lcr}, the maximum degree of either side of the constitutive equation of an LC system with $n$ base elements is $n$.
-Also, by Corollary \ref{cor:diff_eq_1}, the maximum degree of the other side of constitutive equation of an LC system is $n-1$.
-By Proposition \ref{prop:LC_alter}, we know that every other coefficient on either side of the constitutive equation of an LC system must be zero, i.e.~if the maximum degree on one side is $n$, then at most $\lceil \frac{n+1}{2} \rceil$ coefficients must be nonzero.
-Thus, if both sides of a constitutive equation have their maximal degrees $n$ and $n-1$, then the total number of nonzero coefficients is bounded above by
+\begin{proof} First, note that by Proposition \ref{prop:max_deg_lcr}, the maximum order of either side of the constitutive equation of an LC system with $n$ base elements is $n$.
+Also, by Corollary \ref{cor:diff_eq_1}, the maximum order of the other side of constitutive equation of an LC system is $n-1$.
+By Proposition \ref{prop:LC_alter}, we know that every other coefficient on either side of the constitutive equation of an LC system must be zero, i.e.~if the maximum order on one side is $n$, then at most $\lceil \frac{n+1}{2} \rceil$ coefficients must be nonzero.
+Thus, if both sides of a constitutive equation have their maximal orders $n$ and $n-1$, then the total number of nonzero coefficients is bounded above by

 Thus, after normalizing, there are at most $n$ non-monic, nontrivial coefficients in the constitutive equation of an LC system. \end{proof}

 \begin{rem} Note that to recover all $n$ parameters from an LC system with $n$ base elements, we need the constitutive equation defining the system to have at least $n$ nontrivial coefficients.
 This, coupled with Theorem \ref{thm:LC_coeff_bound} implies that, as in the case of RL and RC systems, a necessary condition for identifiability of an LC system with $n$ parameters is that the constitutive equation has $n$ non-monic, nontrivial coefficients.
 We spend the rest of this section showing that, in fact, this is also a sufficient condition. \end{rem}